axa-group/bauta.js/docs/operator-and-resolver.md

 })
 ```

-Remember you only can access to the operation you have defined on the your OpenAPI file.
+You can also specify resolvers directly on the bautajs.operations instance **before bootstrap the instance**.

 `You can define the resolver without wrap it into the resolver function, resolver function only gives you intellisense`